RENCI/ctmd-dashboard/README.md

 Adding password for user myusername
 ```

-This will append a new `[username]:[hashed password]`` user to the `.htpsaswd` file.
-To completely replace the `.htpasswd` file, use the `-c` flag:
+This will append a new line with `[username]:[hashed-password]` in the `.htpasswd` file.
+To completely replace the `.htpasswd` file, with the specified user's credentials, use the `-c` flag:

 ```bash
 sudo htpasswd -c ./frontend/.htpasswd myusername
 ```

-If this is not done, Nginx will throw a `500 Internal Server Error` at your browser when you try to access the site.
+If usernames are not set up, Nginx will throw a `500 Internal Server Error` at your browser when you try to access the site.

 ##### OK, Let's Go